A

 Textiles

-This course focuses on analysis of fibers, yarns, and finishes as related to end use, performance, and care of textile products.
+This course focuses on an analysis of fibers, yarns, fabrics, dyeing, printing, and finishes as related to end use, performance, and care of textile products.

 I